 5 Real-Life Lessons About Being a Digital Nomad

-If you live (or are traveling) alone and you’re working remotely, you might end up going the whole day without interacting with anybody else.
+If you live (or are traveling) alone and you’re interested in becoming a digital nomad working remotely, you might end up going the whole day without interacting with anybody else.
 Do you think you could do that?
 Even if you don’t become best friends with your co-workers in an office, you’ll probably share a few friendly social interactions with them throughout the day and that will make a lot of difference.

 This is a lesson you’ll learn about yourself and I can’t tell you what you’ll discover.
 Either you can do it, or you can’t.
 Either way, things like Skype will help you stay connected with your friends, as conversations on there will give you some form of connection to co-workers/clients at all times.